hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 #SBATCH -e %j.err 		          # file to which standard error will be written
 ```

 In the body of the script, add the code required to:

-* load the required modules
+* Load the necessary modules
-* run bowtie2 to obtain alignment SAM file, and a log file that captures the alignment summary (add that into the script below) and
+* Run bowtie2 to obtain alignment SAM file, and a log file that captures the alignment summary
-* convert SAM file to BAM file using samtools.
+* Convert SAM file to BAM file using samtools.

-Please refer to the corresponding codes we discussed earlier in this lesson, to fill up the whole script.
+Please refer to the corresponding code we discussed earlier in this lesson, to fill up the whole script.
 Once you are done, submit the script as a job, using `sbatch alignment.sbatch` command.

 <details>
   <summary>Solution</summary>